Jigneshkamdar/python_flask_demo/README.md

-This is sample Python Flask application.
+Hi All, This is sample Python Flask application.